 Top talent understands the importance of non-monetary perks and wants to thoroughly understand what your organization has to offer.
 Do you have liberal vacation plans, flexible work schedules, discounts on fitness clubs, catered lunches on Fridays, excellent medical insurance?
 Do you cover your professionals should they need to seek legal counsel?

 Don’t be afraid to advertise the non-traditional benefits.
-Those carrots will attract more prominent and more loyal workhorses than just a good salary.
+Those carrots will attract more prominent and more loyal team players than just a good salary.
 Top talent will evaluate the total compensation package, not just salary.

 Often an employer cannot impact job location.
 Your business is where it is.
-Of course, there can also be flexibility in this area as well.
-I am not just talking about virtual work or business trips to cool locations.
-If your organization’s work is in a non-ideal place, make your team into a community where people want to be.
+Of course, there can also be flexibility in this area, and I am not just talking about virtual work or business trips to cool locations.
+If your organization’s work is in a non-ideal place, transform your team into a community where people want to be.

-If you are recruiting people to the middle of nowhere but want talented young professionals, have company trips to a local sporting event, sponsor a community function, and develop a mentorship program to help build support for new talent coming into the area.
-Feeling part of something helps change a place from a bad location you need to suffer through to a community you suffer with.
+If you are recruiting people to the middle of nowhere, but want talented young professionals, have company trips to a local sporting event, sponsor a community function, or develop a mentorship program.
+Feeling part of something helps change a place from a bad location to a bonded, unique, and thriving community.

 Job satisfaction requires expectation management during the interview process.
 Don’t hire for growth and then limit someone’s influence.
 Don’t hire for stability and then ask for innovation.
-And that leads directly into another aspect of job satisfaction that TWG has previously discussed extensively in this VLOG called “Leaving a good company because of a bad boss.”
-Being a consistent and competent leader who communicates clearly and effectively is part of being a good boss creating a productive work environment.
+This leads directly into another aspect of job satisfaction that TWG has previously discussed extensively in this vlog called “Leaving a good company because of a bad boss.”
+Being a consistent and competent leader who communicates clearly and effectively is part of being a good boss.
 Job satisfaction starts with knowing what you are getting into and then building and growing with the organization.

-Even the best potential employee is a bad hire if they don’t find the job you are offering satisfying with adequate pay and in a decent location.
+Even the best prospective employee is a bad hire if they don’t find the job you are offering satisfying with adequate pay and in a decent location.